Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Bipartite graph structure and envy-free matchings

 \begin{proof}[Proof of Lemma \ref{lem:enclosure-efm}] ~

-\textbf{Part (d).} By property (c), $G[X_L,Y_L]$ admits a matching saturating $X_L$.
-Denote this matching by $W$.
+\textbf{Part (d).} Let $W$ be an \xlsating{} matching in $G[X_L,Y_L]$.
 Since $W$ saturates $X_L$, no vertex of $X_L$ is envious.
 By property (a), there are no edges between $X_S$ and $Y_L$.
-Since only vertices of $Y_L$ are matched by $W$, no vertex of $X_S$ is envious.
+Since only vertices of $Y_L$ are saturated by $W$, no vertex of $X_S$ is envious.
 Hence, no vertex of $X$ is envious, so $W$ is an envy-free matching in $G$.